decretist/Dissertation/Chapter4/chapter4.markdown

 alternative restatement would be to define the second-recension *dicta* as the difference left by subtracting all of the words of the first-recension *dicta* as defined by Winroth's appendix from the text in the Friedberg edition.
-This definition is implemented by passing sequentially through the *dicta* and applying the following three rules:

--   If a *dictum* is listed in Winroth's appendix as being in the first recension of the *Decretum*, and as not having been added to or changed in the second recension, the text for that *dictum* is included in the first recension sample.
+This definition is implemented by passing sequentially through the *dicta* and applying three rules.
+First, if a *dictum* is listed in Winroth's appendix as being in the first recension of the *Decretum*, and as not having been added to or changed in the second recension, the text for that *dictum* is included in the first recension sample.
 This rule is applied on a per-*dictum* basis.

--   If a *dictum* is in the text of the Friedberg edition, and is not listed in Winroth's appendix as being in the first recension, in either unmodified or modified form, the text for that *dictum* is included in the second recension sample.
+Second, if a *dictum* is in the text of the Friedberg edition, and is not listed in Winroth's appendix as being in the first recension, in either unmodified or modified form, the text for that *dictum* is included in the second recension sample.
 This rule is applied on a per-*dictum* basis.

--   If a *dictum* is listed Winroth's appendix as being in the first recension, but as having been added to or changed in the second recension, those words indicated by the appendix are included in the first recension sample, while those words in the text of Friedberg not corresponding to the words indicated by the appendix are included in the second recension sample.
+Third, if a *dictum* is listed Winroth's appendix as being in the first recension, but as having been added to or changed in the second recension, those words indicated by the appendix are included in the first recension sample, while those words in the text of Friedberg not corresponding to the words indicated by the appendix are included in the second recension sample.
 This rule is applied on a word-by-word basis.

 Take D.54 d.p.c.23 as an example.
 The complete text of the *dictum* as it appears in the Friedberg edition (column 214) is: